libdynd/libdynd/docs/arrfunc_interface_and_registry.md

 ## Pluggable Types

 If someone implements a new type, like float4096, how an arrfuncs like sin(x) be extended to take advantage of that?

+## Arrfuncs in Python

+It should be very easy to take a C++ arrfunc and bring it to the Python level.
+Perhaps we can have two interfaces to this, one through the standard Python C API and the other through Cython.